reckman-cloud/employee-admin-app/README.md

 The health probe no longer attempts to create the queue; it only checks that the configured queue exists and can be read.
 When using SAS connection strings in previews, ensure the token grants at least `r` permissions on the queue so the probe can retrieve properties instead of failing with `queue-connection-failed`.

+To help diagnose preview slots, the `/api/health` response includes a masked snapshot of the storage configuration (queue name and connection-string length/preview) alongside the status.
+This makes it clear on the client whether environment variables were populated even when the connection cannot be established.